 I served honorably and upon completion of my contract, left the military to find a new purpose in life.
 I am in no way taking any credit away from our military and those who still serve, but all of this tactical chaos everyone is into is complete garbage unless you have been properly trained AND experienced.

-This article is meant to be read with an open mind, and a complete understanding that this is REAL WORLD survival and not some prepper from television filling your head with useless junk.
-The most likely survival situation will last 72 hours give or take.
+This article is meant to be read with an open mind, and a complete understanding that this is REAL WORLD survival and not some prepping from television filling your head with useless junk.
+The most likely survival situation will last 72 hours give or take (learn about the best 72 survival kits if you don’t already have one).
 The doomsday scenarios are (while not impossible) very unlikely and it is much more worth BEING PREPARED for ANY situation rather than constantly PREPPING for ONE situation.

 A few other points I would like to make are that this article is the most basic rundown and a lot of extensive training goes in to making this an effective system.
 Also, the items and tips I am including are my personal preference, from my personal experiences, and I urge everyone to find their own preference, these are only guidelines.
 And finally, this article is geared toward helping those with little or no experience in the field, I am taking nothing away from others who hold similar knowledge.